SKIP TO PAGE CONTENT

 Research and Creative Activity

-Dr. Miller’s research interests and publications include the areas of language and literacy development, social sciences, and media literacy.
+Dr. Miller serves as the Lanna and Bob Hatton Professor of Digital Learning and researches the impact of digital media and learning on education in both K-12 and higher education environments.
+Dr. Miller also has research interests and publications in the areas of language and literacy development, social sciences, and media literacy.
 Dr. Miller has conducted research into bilingual programming in public education, refugee student success in U.S. Public schools, and even the influence of faith in education.